AmineDjeghri/awesome-os-setup/docs/tv_setup.md

             #### 🌐 AIOStreams + Stremio Configuration Guide

             ##### 🧩 What is AIOStreams?
-            [AIOStreams (ElfHosted)](https://aiostreams.elfhosted.com/) is an all-in-one **Stremio addon manager** that lets you organize, install, and sync all your favorite addons in one place.
+            AIOStreams is an all-in-one **Stremio addon manager** that lets you organize, install, and sync all your favorite addons in one place.
             It also allows you to **save your configuration online**, so you don’t lose your setup.

             Your data is linked to a **UUID** (your unique ID) and a **password**, so you can restore your configuration anytime.